Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Earth formation history

 We note that an initial embryo spacing of $k\sim10$ for the entire inner solar system would be inconsistent with the current Earth-Mars spacing of $k_{\rm E-M} = 39.9$, but would marginally agree with the spacing of $k_{\rm E-V} = 25.8$ between the Earth and Venus.
 Indeed, each global embryo doubling event ($m\rightarrow2m$) increases the average value of $k$ in a system by a factor of $2^{2/3}\approx1.6$ (by definition of $k$ and Equation \ref{eq:R_mH}).
 As such, a set of Venus, Earth and Mars embryos emerging from early assembly in the nebula with mean spacings $k\sim 10$ would lead to average spacings of $k\sim 25$ after two doubling events.
 The discrepancy with the Earth-Mars spacing may be a result of Mars not participating in later growth phases, consistent with the evidence of Mars being a stranded planetary embryo formed early in the nebula \citep{Dauphas_2011}.

 The formation pathway of Figure \ref{fig:favored_formation_scenario_impacts} implicitly assumes that primordial volatiles stored in the rocky interior of embryos are preserved during these two collisions.
 Consequently, the primordial $^{22}$Ne concentration of the rocky interior of each embryo corresponds to that of the bulk mantle of the Earth, after correcting for mantle outgassing.
-A reasonable hypothesis would be that those impacts were capable of stripping the upper mantle of its primordial content, but spared the majority of the deep mantle reservoirs.
-This scenario would explain why primordial signatures of Ne are present in the deep mantle, while the Ne budget of the upper MORB mantle is consistent with a SWI origin, which could have been accreted after a giant impact \citep{Williams_2019}.

-Even if either of the two impacts of Figure \ref{fig:favored_formation_scenario_impacts} lead to the loss of deep mantle volatiles, we argue that the gas would be recaptured by the merged body.
+Under certain impact conditions, it may be possible to strip only the upper mantle and preserve the deep mantle, as proposed by \cite{Tucker_2014}.
+If not, the fate of ejected volatiles in catastrophic collisions is unclear, and we argue that the ejecta would nonetheless be recaptured by the merged body and reincorporated into the interior of the merged protoplanet.
 We will assess this statement by first computing whether the ejected material would be able to complete a full orbit, forming a torus along the path of the merged body, before being blown away by the solar wind.
-We will also investigate whether this torus of ejected gas diffuses into the interplanetary medium before its accretion onto the newly formed protoplanet.
+We will also investigate whether this torus of ejected gas diffuses into the interplanetary medium before its re-accretion.

 First, the dynamical pressure of the solar wind exerts an outward acceleration of